Manitoba plans to send as many as 300 spinal-surgery patients to Fargo | CBC News

 "Sending patients out of Manitoba for care is not ideal, but we understand the task force has very few local options right now because of the shortage of staff and the current surge in Omicron hospital admissions," spokesperson Keir Johnson said in a statement.

-For a brief period two decades ago, under an NDP government, Manitoba sent radiation-therapy patients to the U.S., he noted.
+Johnson noted that for a brief period two decades ago, under an NDP government, Manitoba sent radiation-therapy patients to the U.S.

-Dr. Eric Jacobsohn, a Winnipeg ICU physican who has been critical of the way the PC government has managed health care, said "it makes total sense" to send long-suffering spine-surgery patients to the United States right now.
+Dr. Eric Jacobsohn, a Winnipeg ICU physician who has been critical of the way the Progressive Conservative government has managed health care, said "it makes total sense" to send long-suffering spine surgery patients to the U.S. right now.

 "Of course, it's not ideal, but we're not in an ideal time.
 So this is a welcome development and credit where credit is due," Jacobsohn said.